 3. GoSkills

-• Limitation to know: it is closely tied to the GoSkills ecosystem and may be less attractive for brands wanting a deeper sell your own course setup.
+- Limitations: it is closely tied to the GoSkills platform and may be less attractive for brands wanting a deeper sell-your-own-course setup.

 4. iSpring Learn